 You know how to calculate profit margin—but now what can you do with it?

 Investors and financial advisors like to compare profit margin year over year.
 Why?
 A healthy profit margin means that there’s enough profits to pay out dividends to shareholders.
-Similarly, a lender will be more likely to loan your business funds if they know you have a thriving business and the cash to pay them back.
+Similarly, a lender will be more likely to loan a business owner funds if they know they have a thriving business and the cash to pay them back.